nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/index.md

     demonstrate here.
 For example, we could use the Fiji batch processing interface.
 Or, we could open all the images and iterate through all the open windows.
-However this method, while a little more complicated, is more flexible and will be of more use down the road a we build more complicated pipelines.
+However this method, while a little more complicated, is more flexible and will be of more use down the road as we build more complicated pipelines.